 Preheat the oven to 350*.

 In the Kitchenaid, cream together the sugar and egg yolks until light yellow, then add the sour cream, vanilla, salt, and flour.
-Mix until well blended but not longer than needed:
+Mix well.

 In the pie shell (I cheated and used a ready-made this time!), place enough pecans, which will probably turn out to be 2-3 handfuls, to cover the bottom: